chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 - Make sure that bastion machine is in the same vpc, as mention in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
 - Use subnet-id instead of CIDR block in `config.toml`, to avoid the subnet conflict.
 If we use CIDR block, will fail if an consecutive cidr block are not available.
 - If you choose `backup_config` as `s3` then provide the bucket name to field `s3_bucketName`.
-If `s3_bucketName` exist it is directly use for backup configuration and if it doesn't exist then deployment code will create `s3_bucketName`.
+If `s3_bucketName` exist it is directly use for backup configuration and if it doesn't exist then deployment process will create `s3_bucketName`.
 - If you choose `backup_config` as `efs` then we will create the EFS and mount on all frontend and backend node.
 - If you choose `backup_config` as `" "` (empty), then you have to manually to do the backup configuration, after the deployment complete.
 But we recommended that to use `backup_config` to be set to `s3` or `efs` at the time of deployment.